Strictly Come Dancing reveals dance routines and songs for semi finals

 Sign up now for a 30-day free trial

-Judges favourite for week 11, Williams and Kuzmin will dance a Rumba and the Charleston.
+Judges favourites for week 11 Williams and Kuzmin will dance a Rumba and the Charleston.

-Following Nigel Harman’s exit, Strictly confirmed that the public vote would be scrapped on Sunday’s episode (2 Decemebr), and no-one would be eliminated.
+Following Nigel Harman’s exit, Strictly confirmed that the public vote had been scrapped on Sunday’s episode (2 Decemebr), and no-one would be eliminated.

 In his first interview given following his shock exit from the show, just two weeks before the final, Harman revealed he has hurt his rib.